Eliastik/simple-sound-studio-lib/docs/README.md

 Once the server is running, open example/index.html in your browser to see the minimal example in action.

+Please note that there are other more advanced examples :

+- [example/custom-filters.js]: explain how to create a custom filter

 ### Compile the project

 If you made a change to the library, you will need to compile it to use your change.